Skip to content

 bash

-This creates modules/orders/ with a working CRUD implementation against a single-field Order table.
-Open it in your editor — you'll see the full file layout described in project structure.
+This creates modules/orders/ with a working CRUD implementation against a single-field Order table, and adds the package to your app's dependencies.
+Open the generated files in your editor — you'll see the full file layout described in project structure.

 2. Define your domain model